Aymen-Nacer/An-Android-Mobile-Application-for-Assisting-Students-with-Disabilities/README.md

 ## Trip Information Page:
 The trip information page displays detailed information about a place.
 It displays the place's name, the type of the place, distance to the place, and direction to the place relative to user orientation.

 Once the user enters the trip information page, the application will turn the text to speech.
 The text to speech will repeat the distance and the direction every 15 seconds.
 The user can navigate turn-by-turn based on car and walk mode.
-Once the user chooses one of these modes, then the application will direct the user directly to the turn-byturn navigation in Google Maps application.
+Once the user chooses one of these modes, then the application will direct the user directly to the turn-by turn navigation in Google Maps application.

 ![trip](https://user-images.githubusercontent.com/67188835/103523957-cd7feb80-4e8d-11eb-90ad-2739c4331462.PNG)